fonnesbeck/git_tutorial/PITCHME.md

 ```

+Note:
-^ Git stores information about the project in this special sub-directory.
+ Git stores information about the project in this special sub-directory.
 If we ever delete it,
 we will lose the project's history.